Oracle CDC (Change Data Capture) for Real-time Oracle Replication

 Why Oracle Database Replication needs Oracle CDC

 Thousands of organizations across the world use Oracle.
-The Oracle database (Oracle DB) is a relational database management system (RDBMS) and is used to store different types of information like data from HR, Operations, Sales, Finance, etc. This data can be accessed and analysed to derive insights, drive ERP, for business analysis etc. However, for effective analytics, the Oracle data replicated to on-premise or on cloud platforms like S3, Redshift, Snowflake, Databricks, Azure Synapse or SQL Server needs to be current and in sync with the source.
+The Oracle database (Oracle DB) is a relational database management system (RDBMS) and is used to store different types of information like data from HR, Operations, Sales, Finance, etc. This data can be accessed and analysed to derive insights, drive ERP, for business analysis etc. However, for effective analytics, the Oracle data replicated to on-premise or on cloud platforms like S3, Redshift, Snowflake, Databricks, Teradata, Azure Synapse or SQL Server needs to be current and in sync with the source.
 Learn about Oracle to SQL Server Migration

 About Oracle CDC